bionicles/tree_plus/README.md

     │   │   )
     │   ├── def update_readme(source_path: Optional = None, sink_path: Optional = None)
     │   └── def main()
-    ├── 📄 engine.py (10,379 tokens, 1,295 lines)
+    ├── 📄 engine.py (10,635 tokens, 1,332 lines)
     │   ├── TODO (Line 58): MOVE TIMEOUT_SECONDS TO ENV VAR & CLI INPUT
-    │   ├── TODO (Line 117): clarify subtree types -- make this a DataFrame tbh │   ├── NOTE (Line 310): sometimes we need wider trees (deploy) │   ├── TODO (Line 628): research & decide about globs as paths instead of as filters │   ├── NOTE (Line 664): here we add directly input file_paths to the amortized glob matches │   ├── TODO (Line 758): decide if we apply glob patterns to glob paths (currently NO) │   ├── TODO (Line 806): decide between glob and rglob in _from_glob │   ├── TODO (Line 813): decide if we need to re-amortize the globs in the glob seed │   ├── TODO (Line 815): clarify ignore in glob seed context, skipping for now │   ├── TODO (Line 889): re-enable func_timeout for parsing │   ├── NOTE (Line 1090): this is only to satisfy the type checker │   ├── class Category(Enum)
+    │   ├── NOTE (Line 86): you can customize the color here, and we could make this functional │   ├── TODO (Line 123): clarify subtree types -- make this a DataFrame tbh │   ├── NOTE (Line 339): sometimes we need wider trees (deploy) │   ├── TODO (Line 660): research & decide about globs as paths instead of as filters │   ├── NOTE (Line 696): here we add directly input file_paths to the amortized glob matches │   ├── TODO (Line 790): decide if we apply glob patterns to glob paths (currently NO) │   ├── TODO (Line 838): decide between glob and rglob in _from_glob │   ├── TODO (Line 845): decide if we need to re-amortize the globs in the glob seed │   ├── TODO (Line 847): clarify ignore in glob seed context, skipping for now │   ├── TODO (Line 921): re-enable func_timeout for parsing │   ├── NOTE (Line 1126): this is only to satisfy the type checker │   ├── class Category(Enum)
     │   ├── @dataclass
     │   │   class TreePlus